bcnicholson/kubiya-assignment/README.md

 ### 6. Submit AI Prompt for Analysis

 Take the generated AI prompt from `./cluster-analysis/ai_prompt.md` and submit it to an AI service like Claude, ChatGPT, or Google Gemini.

+### 7. View the Dashboard

+Open the generated dashboard file `./cluster-analysis/dashboard.html` in any web browser to visualize your cluster's health status.

 ## Usage